 The huge range of Alienware Aurora R6 models, which can all be customized, means performance will vary depending on what specifications you choose.
 However, given the options available, there’s no doubt that whatever setup you go for you’re going to have a very good gaming experience.

 The CPU in the Aurora R6 we tested was an Intel Core i7-7700K.
-This quad-core processor may seem quaint in a world of 16-core CPUs like the AMD Ryzen Threadripper 1950X, but it continues to be a truly excellent card – and it currently sits at the top of our best processors 2017 list.
-It’s an excellent chip for gaming, and it comes with plenty of overclocking prowess if you want to eke out that bit of extra power.
+This quad-core processor may seem quaint in a world of 16-core CPUs like the AMD Ryzen Threadripper 1950X, but it continues to be a truly excellent chip .
+It’s an excellent CPU for gaming, and it comes with plenty of overclocking prowess if you want to eke out that bit of extra power.

-Our Alienware Aurora R6 also came with a GTX 1080 Ti, which for its part currently sits at the top of our best graphics cards of 2017 list.
+Our Alienware Aurora R6 also came with a GTX 1080 Ti, which for its part currently sits at the top of our list of the best graphics cards.
 With this GPU installed the Aurora R6 will easily handle even the most demanding games at 1080p resolutions, and can even put in a good show at higher resolutions too, including 4K with a bit of tweaking.

 Meanwhile, 16GB of RAM is plenty for a desktop that’s going to be used mainly for gaming.